RichardoC/kube-audit-rest/README.md

 This is the [AdmissionRequest](https://kubernetes.io/docs/reference/config-api/apiserver-admission.v1/#admission-k8s-io-v1-AdmissionRequest) request with requestReceivedTimestamp injected in RFC3339 format (see #26 for why).

-kube-audit-rest should log one request per line, in compacted json.
+kube-audit-rest will log one request per line, in compacted json.

 ### Example